 An individual must be licensed to practice counseling in the state of North Carolina.
-Pursuant to NC General Statute § 90-336 there are three levels of licensure for licensed professional counselors.
+Pursuant to NC General Statute § 90-336 there are three levels of licensure for licensed clinical mental health counselors.
 This is a three tiered licensure format.

 The LCMHC license is an independent, unrestricted license.
 LCMHCs have completed at least 3,000 of supervised professional practice, with at 100 hours of supervision.
 LCMHCs typically have the same license number as their LCMHCA license, but there is no letter at the beginning.
 For example, an LCMHC license number 0000.
 LCMHCs must complete all licensure requirements before a license can be issued.

-All NC licensees must comply with the NC Licensed Professional Counselors Act, the NCBLCMHC Administrative Code, and the ACA Code of Ethics.
+All NC licensees must comply with the NC Licensed Clinical Mental Health Counselors Act, the NCBLCMHC Administrative Code, and the ACA Code of Ethics.
 In addition, LCMHCSs are also required to comply with the ACS Code of Ethics.

 NCBLCMHC does not regulate members of other regulated professions who do counseling in the normal course of the practice of their profession.
 Please refer to NC General Statute Article 24 § 90-332.1 to determine if you are working in an exempt setting.

 North Carolina does not have reciprocity with other states.
-However, certain actively licensed professional counselors in other states can apply for the LCMHC license by endorsement if they meet the requirements.
+However, certain actively licensed clinical mental health counselors in other states can apply for the LCMHC license by endorsement if they meet the requirements.
 For more information, please visit our endorsement page.

 A member of the military who is seeking to become licensed as a clinical mental health counselor in North Carolina shall meet the following criteria: